Anized/botr/docs/ParallelRoute.md

         .end()
         .convertBodyTo(BookRecord.class);
 ```
-Rather than make external calls, this example uses methods in a `BookServices` class to lookup the data needed.
+Rather than make external calls, this example uses methods in a `LibraryServices` class to query the data needed.
 The route stages use the `seda:` component
 ([staged event-driven architecture](https://en.wikipedia.org/wiki/Staged_event-driven_architecture):
-an async in-memory queue) to connect these services.
+an async in-memory queue) to connect to these services.

 In a real-world scenario, each parallel stage might need to construct a different request and/or endpoint,
 call the appropriate component, e.g., `http:`, and transform the result back into the required form.